Student Funding Opportunities

 Financial support for predoctoral students is derived from an NIH training grant and from the W. Harry Feinstone Department of Molecular Microbiology and Immunology (MMI) scholarship and endowment funds.
 Under this system, major consideration is given to the support of continuing students.
 The funds available for the support of new students is governed by the needs of the continuing student population.
 The limited amount of funds available and the guidelines for the distribution of support funds dictate that U.S. citizens be given highest priority in the allocation of support.

-The Department will normally provide tuition support and a stipend of at least $30,398 per annum for each predoctoral student admitted.
+The Department will normally provide tuition support and a stipend for each predoctoral student admitted.
 For students entering the Department with support from private, corporate, or government agencies, or Johns Hopkins funding outside MMI that is less than the minimum stipend and/or tuition levels, an attempt will be made to supplement the outside funds to the same level.

-Continuing doctoral students will receive tuition support and a stipend of at least $30,398.
+Continuing doctoral students will receive tuition support and a stipend.
 When a student becomes committed to a particular faculty member's laboratory at the end of the first year in a doctoral degree program, that faculty member will be expected to provide the stipend of the student.
 The Department will provide the funds to cover the necessary tuition.
 Restrictions on the distribution of funding require that U.S. citizens be given highest priority for tuition and stipend support.